Günther Rall: Defense of the Reich

 Rall was flying at 36000 ft without cabin heating or pressurization, and 10000 ft above the Fw 190s.
 Rall attacked and claimed a Thunderbolt.
 His Staffel was then ambushed by P-47s.
 Rall dived to escape, but his Bf 109 could not out-dive the Thunderbolts, which were attacking line-abreast, preventing him from turning left or right.
 Rall was near 620 mph, but his aircraft was hit in the engine and radiator by pilots of the 56th Fighter Group.
 Rall's left thumb was hit, and after he cleared the ice from his windshield with his remaining good hand, he decided there was no escape, and bailed out.
-He landed in a tree on a steep slope, which rolled down into a gully after releasing his parachute harness.
+He landed in a tree on a steep slope, and subsequently rolled down into a gully after releasing his parachute harness.
 By luck, he avoided aggravating his earlier back injury and was tended to by farmers.
 Rall was hospitalized for many months in Nassau.
 Doctors found his thumb was attached only by skin and could not be saved.
 Rall credited the wound with saving his life as the Eighth Air Force had established air superiority over Germany.

 Rall's unit succeeded in this battle, but at a high cost.
 Besides Rall's claim of one P-47, two North American P-51 Mustang fighters were also claimed by other pilots.
 The group lost 11 Bf 109s, with two pilots killed and five wounded—all of the Stabschwarm were shot down.
 In autumn 1944, Rall moved to Bad Wörishofen and became an instructor at the Verbandsführerschule of the General der Jagdflieger (Training School for Unit Leaders).
 Part of this training involved flying captured Allied aircraft and preparing notes for student pilots on their capabilities and deficiencies.
 Rall flew in mock-combat with Bf 109s; specifically, he flew the Spitfire, P-38, P-47, and the P-51 fighters.

 On 20 February 1945, he was appointed Geschwaderkommodore of Jagdgeschwader 300 (JG 300—300th Fighter Wing), operating from airfields in southern Germany during the last months of the war.
 On his arrival Rall found 15 burning German fighters on the airfield courtesy of a low-level P-51 attack.
 Rall reported the wing was in chaos, with no radar, while fuel and food had to be sought from day to day.
 JG 300 withdrew to Salzburg in Austria as American and French forces advanced deep into southern Germany.
 Rall did not claim an enemy aircraft during his time with JG 300.